Mont Clare, Pennsylvania: Geography

 Mont Clare is located inside a bend of the Schuylkill River, which forms the western and southern sides of the village.
 The village is at a historical ford and present day bridge.
-Originally settled between the river and a bluff, the village has expanded northeastward up the bluff along Bridge Street (PA Route 29).
+Originally settled between the river and a bluff, the village has expanded northeastward up the bluff along Bridge Street (Pennsylvania Route 29).
 The lower part of Mont Clare is in the river flood plain.

 In 1995, Montgomery County designated the Mont Clare Cliffs and Ravines as a natural area "priority site".
 Extending upriver from Mont Clare along the Schuylkill, this series of "steep cliffs and deeply etched ravines" are formed by the intersection of hard Lockatong Formation argillites with the river.

 Arts and culture

 Mont Clare is primarily a residential community.
 The village has two churches: the Holy Archangel Michael Byzantine Catholic Church (locally known as St. Michael's) and the Otterbein United Methodist Church.
-Commercial concerns include Produce Junction, Mont Clare Deli & Market (the old Eagle's Nest Deli & Market 1996-2022), a professional office building, and two local automobile repair shops.
 A ten-minute walk across the bridge accesses downtown Phoenixville's restaurants, pubs, and theater.

 Mont Clare is the site of Lock 60, a fully restored and operating lock at the upstream end of the Oakes Reach of the Schuylkill Canal.
 The lock, tow path, the restored lock tender's house, and surrounding area form a park maintained by the Schuylkill Canal Association (SCA).
 The park is at the center of the "Schuylkill Navigation Canal, Oakes Reach Section" Historic District.
 The park includes a floating dock in the canal and a launch area on the river.
 This complements a portage trail, between the downstream end of the canal reach and the river.
 The river, portage, canal, and park form a 5 mi canoe and kayak loop.
 St. Michael's has a large recreation area on the left bank of the canal, below the lock tender's house.
 SCA's annual summer Canal Day festival usually spans both parks.
 St. Michael's park also hosts the annual Ancient Order of Hibernians local Irish Festival.
 There is another park, Port Providence Park, on the canal between Mont Clare and Port Providence.
 Until 2020, Mont Clare was the western end of the contiguous Schuylkill River Trail (SRT) out of Philadelphia.
 The SRT now crosses the Mont Clare Bridge to continue westward through Phoenixville.
 Montgomery County plans to improve and extend the parallel Schuylkill East Trail on the left bank of the river, westward from Mont Clare, creating a major trail junction at Mont Clare.

 Joseph Whitaker's Mont Clare estate home still stands on the corner of Bridge and Grace Streets (Grace was Joseph's wife).
 The home is currently occupied by three generations of Whitaker descendants.

+Education

+It is in the Spring-Ford Area School District.